yuannuonuo/Dilated-Graph-Attention-Autoencoder/README.md

 The whole project is derived from  the graph attention network implemented by PetarV- through pytorch.(https://github.com/PetarV-/GAT).

-Data and models presented in the paper are store on google drive (https://drive.google.com/drive/folders/1QBP4YkpRD2ePFDIN-Ccb3VlbgplNLLqL?usp=drive_link).
+Data and models presented in the paper are stored on google drive (https://drive.google.com/drive/folders/1QBP4YkpRD2ePFDIN-Ccb3VlbgplNLLqL?usp=drive_link).

 # Requirements
 DGATE relies on Python>=3.5 and PyTorch>=2.1.0.